.kodiak.toml version = 1 [update] always = true # default: false require_automerge_label = false # default: true

 We squash all PR commits and use the PR title and body for the merge commit.
 Once merged, we delete the PR's branch.

-merge.prioritize_ready_to_merge would improve fairness by ensuring a first-come-first-served policy for the merge queue.
+By default, pull requests are merged on a first-come-first-served policy for the merge queue.
+Enabling

 Better Merge Messages